antoshinyp/UniversalAidAgent/frontend/README.md

 **Contact:**
 For support or inquiries, contact: apushparaj@microsoft.com or antoshiny.pushparaj@gmail.com

-# Save Child Universal Aid Agent
+# Universal Aid Agent

-A cross-platform solution for child protection, incident reporting, and resource guidance, built with React (frontend) and FastAPI (backend).
+A cross-platform solution for human protection, incident reporting, and resource guidance, built with React (frontend) and FastAPI (backend).

 ## Table of Contents
 - [Project Status](#project-status)